import-js/eslint-import-resolver-typescript/README.md

     },
     "import/resolver": {
       "typescript": {
-        "alwaysTryTypes": true, // always try to resolve types under `<root>@types` directory even it doesn't contain any source code, like `@types/unist`
+        "alwaysTryTypes": true, // Always try to resolve types under `<root>@types` directory even if it doesn't contain any source code, like `@types/unist`

-        "bun": true, // resolve Bun modules https://github.com/import-js/eslint-import-resolver-typescript#bun
+        "bun": true, // Resolve Bun modules (https://github.com/import-js/eslint-import-resolver-typescript#bun)

         // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json or <root>/jsconfig.json by default

-        // use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
+        // Use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
         "project": "path/to/folder",

         // Multiple tsconfigs (Useful for monorepos, but discouraged in favor of `references` supported)

-        // use a glob pattern
+        // Use a glob pattern
         "project": "packages/*/{ts,js}config.json",

-        // use an array
+        // Use an array
         "project": [
           "packages/module-a/tsconfig.json",
           "packages/module-b/jsconfig.json",
         ],

-        // use an array of glob patterns
+        // Use an array of glob patterns
         "project": [
           "packages/*/tsconfig.json",
           "other-packages/*/jsconfig.json",